-The Compensation Committee's evaluation of Mr. Baker's performance during 2019 focused on his contribution to the achievement of our overall business goals during 2019 and other factors as described above under "-Setting Executive Compensation."
-In addition, the Compensation Committee considered, in consultation with FTI, the compensation practices of our executive compensation peer group and recommended a bonus of \$200,000 for Mr. Baker in respect of the year ended December 31, 2019.
+The Compensation Committee's evaluation of Mr. Baker's performance during 2022 focused on his contribution to the achievement of our overall business goals during 2022 and other factors as described above under "-Setting Executive Compensation."
+The Compensation Committee also considered, in consultation with FTI, the